Thursday, July 25, 2019

 I have lost cats before, but I don’t think I felt this sad before.
 We did have a special bond – we were in love with each other -- I have not cried like this in years -- It makes me think how short life is and how fast it can be over.

 It took me a lifetime to liberate myself and create a home for myself.
-I’m looking forward to retirement and just spent the rest of my life with just me and the beings I love most, but it makes me think how fast all it will be over.
-Now that I have created a home for me and I’m emotionally free -- I wish I could live forever and now Sutti reminded me how all can be over in a blink of an eye.
+I’m looking forward to retirement and just spent the rest of my life with just me and the beings I love most, but it makes me think how fast it will all be over.
+Now that I have created a home for myself and I’m emotionally free -- I wish I could live forever, and now Sutti reminded me how all can be over in the blink of an eye.

-Today at 5:30 pm will be a week Sutti is gone.
-I wish these last 3 years she lived with me I was already retired so I could have spent more time with her.
+Today, at 5:30 pm, will be a week since Sutti left.
+I wish she could have lived with me for at least 3 years, while I was already retired, so I could have spent more time with her.
 I wanted more time with Sutti.

 And how sad it is that most people never get to experience emotional freedom and be at home with themselves.

-Only when truth and love is our first goals in life -- truth and love has always been my first goals -- and everything else has always been secondary for me -- when we stand for truth and truly love ourselves and share it with another living breathing being -- will the floodgates to the repressed emotions will be open to flow in a healthy way -- to be consciously felt within the context of our own childhood -- without using others as scapegoats to temporarily and superficially alleviate the repressed emotions of the child we once were.
-Everywhere I go I just see people going around like robots masquerading with the illusion of love and covertly and silently manipulating others with their illusion of love.
+Only when truth and love is our first goals in life -- truth and love has always been my first goals -- and everything else has always been secondary for me -- when we stand for truth and truly love ourselves and share it with another living breathing being -- will the floodgates to the repressed emotions will be open to flow healthily -- to be consciously felt within the context of our own childhood -- without using others as scapegoats to temporarily and superficially alleviate the repressed emotions of the child we once were.
+Everywhere I go, I just see people going around like robots masquerading as love and covertly and silently manipulating others with their illusion of love.

-My childhood and teen years were the saddest, most of my adult life was a struggle, but I accomplished emotional freedom and now the consolation I get is that in my retirement years that I hope will be many, I know, they will be the most beautiful years of my life and wish Sutti could be with me for many of them to enjoy with me.
+My childhood and teenage years were the saddest, and most of my adult life was a struggle.
+However, I have since achieved emotional freedom.
+Now, the consolation I find is that in my retirement years, which I hope will be many, I know they will be the most beautiful years of my life.
+I wish Sutti could be with me for many of them to enjoy with me.

 You too, take good care, as much as possible.